manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/StructuralDesign/Structural.md

 - **Database Adapter**: You have an application that interacts with a specific database using a proprietary interface.
 If you want to switch to a new database system with a different interface, you can use the Adapter pattern to create an adapter that translates the new database interface to the existing one used by your application.
 - **API Integration**: You're working with an external API that has a different interface than what your application expects.
 Instead of modifying your application's code to directly interact with the API, you can create an adapter that translates between the API's interface and the interface expected by your application.

+### Here's an example scenario when the adapter pattern can be useful:
+- **Database Adapter**: Suppose you have a legacy database that has an incompatible interface with your new application.
+You can create an adapter that translates the interface of the legacy database to a common interface that your application can use.
+This allows you to reuse the existing data in your legacy database without having to modify your application.
+- **File Format Adapter**: Suppose you have an application that can read and write data in a specific file format, but you need to add support for a new file format.
+You can create an adapter that translates the new file format to the common interface used by your application.
+This allows you to add support for the new file format without having to modify your existing code.
+- **Networking Adapter**: Suppose you have an application that needs to communicate with a web service that has an incompatible interface.
+You can create an adapter that translates the web service interface to a common interface used by your application.
+This allows your application to communicate with the web service without having to modify your existing code.
+- **GUI Widget Adapter**: Suppose you have a GUI library that has a specific set of widgets, but you need to use a widget from another library that has an incompatible interface.
+You can create an adapter that translates the widget interface to a common interface used by your GUI library.
+This allows you to use the widget from the other library without having to modify your existing code.
+- **Legacy Adapter**: Suppose you have a client application that needs to communicate with a legacy system, but the legacy system uses a different interface than the client application.
+Instead of modifying the client application to work with the legacy system's interface, you can use the adapter pattern to create an adapter that translates the requests and responses between the two interfaces.

 ---

 ## 2. **Bridge Pattern**